a-lavis/cribbage-ai/README.md

 4-player versions.

 We have refactored the Monte Carlo Tree Search algorithm to work with our implementation of Cribbage.
-We will compare the performance of this algorithm against a random player.
+We will compare the performance of a perfect information version, an imperfect information version, and a random player.

 ## The Game